 Sivapratha Nagappan - I am a PhD candidate in the Umemori Lab.
 I am interested in understanding how sensory experience and neuronal activity sculpt connections in the brain as we develop.
 Outside of science, I love hiking and trivia.

-Jasmine Reggiani - I recently completed a masters at the University of Utrecht (The Netherlands), and currently study the function and molecular identity of retinal ganglion cell types in mice in the lab of Josh Sanes.
+Jasmine Reggiani - I currently study the function and molecular identity of retinal ganglion cell types in mice in the lab of Josh Sanes.
 I'm excited about mountains and modern art as much as about science.

 Stephen Zhang - I am a PhD candidate in Dragana Rogulja's lab.
 I study how motivational states (e.g. hunger, thirst, etc) are represented in the brain to influence behavior.
 I am consumer and enthusiast of general science.